Jump process

-A jump process is a type of stochastic process that has discrete movements, called jumps, with random arrival times, rather than continuous movement, typically modelled as a simple or compound Poisson process.
+A jump process is a type of stochastic process that has discrete movements, called jumps, with random arrival times, rather than continuous movement.
+It is typically modelled as a simple or compound Poisson process.

 In finance, various stochastic models are used to model the price movements of financial instruments; for example the Black–Scholes model for pricing options assumes that the underlying instrument follows a traditional diffusion process, with continuous, random movements at all scales, no matter how small.
 John Carrington Cox and Stephen Ross proposed that prices actually follow a 'jump process'.

 Robert C. Merton extended this approach to a hybrid model known as jump diffusion, which states that the prices have large jumps interspersed with small continuous movements.